JacobBonner/JenkinsTutorial/README.md

     - Scroll down to the 'Cloud' section and hit the link to take you to the cloud configuration page.
     - Click 'Add a new cloud' and select 'Docker'.
     - Press 'Docker Cloud details...'
-    - For 'Docker Host URI', we need to tell it what machine to talk to.
-For this we need `tcp://`, followed by the ip address of our jenkins worker node.
+    - For 'Docker Host URI', you need to tell it what machine to talk to.
+For this you need `tcp://`, followed by the ip address of our jenkins worker node.
 Again, if you changed the values of the ip addresses on lines 8 and 9 of `/vagrant/Vagrantfile`, then use the value for `IP_ADDRESS_WORKER`, otherwise use '192.168.33.11'.
-Ultimately, the final value we need to enter for the uri is `tcp://192.168.33.11:4243`, where the port is the one that was configured on lines 27-31 of the script `vagrant/provision/worker.sh`
+Ultimately, the final value you need to enter for the uri is `tcp://192.168.33.11:4243`, where the port is the one that was configured on lines 27-31 of the script `vagrant/provision/worker.sh`
     - Now hit 'Test Connection', which should give a version back.
     - Check the box 'Enabled', and then hit 'Save' at the bottom of the screen.